Response of wavelength-shifting and scintillating-wavelength-shifting fibers to ionizing radiation: Fiber response measurements

+EJ-160II shows higher light yield at the cost of shorter attenuation lengths compared to the EJ-160I.
+In Figure~\ref{fig: beta_summary} we directly compare the response of the three fibers to $\beta$ irradiation.

-The systematic uncertainties of these measurements were initially evaluated by repeating the measurements ``from scratch'' (i.e., completely deconstructing and rebuilding the experimental setup) to project onto the overall systematic uncertainty of this technique.
-This included resetting the fiber on the SiPMs and the sources on the fibers tested.
+The systematic uncertainties of these measurements were initially evaluated by repeating the measurements ten times ``from scratch'' (i.e., completely deconstructing and rebuilding the experimental setup) to project onto the overall systematic uncertainty of this technique.
+This included resetting the fiber on the SiPMs by removing residual optical grease, inspecting the SiPM window for dust/debris, and reapplying optical grease before re-coupling, as well as repositioning the sources on the fibers under test.

 The statistical uncertainty is effectively negligible since each measurement contains tens of thousands of events.